 Megan has a background in applied research in drug discovery, with a keen interest in fungal microbiology, infectious diseases and drug discovery.
 She is a Teaching Associate at the University of Technology Sydney, specialising in microbiology subjects.
 She has a Bachelor of Medical Science with First Class Honours and has recently submitted her PhD thesis on drug discovery for cryptococcal meningitis at the ithree institute, University of Technology Sydney.

-Sam joined Policy Cures Research in 2019 with a decade of experience in global health advocacy, research, and communications.
-Prior to joining Policy Cures Research, Sam led global partnership engagement for the Indo-Pacific Centre for Health Security of the Australian government, and worked on government relations and partnerships on measles and rubella vaccinations, antimicrobial resistance, and nutrition for the United Nations Foundation and 1,000 Days in Washington DC.
+Sam has a decade of experience in global health advocacy, research, and communications.
+Prior to assisting with the G-FINDER project in 2019, Sam led global partnership engagement for the Indo-Pacific Centre for Health Security of the Australian government, and worked on government relations and partnerships on measles and rubella vaccinations, antimicrobial resistance, and nutrition for the United Nations Foundation and 1,000 Days in Washington DC.
 Earlier, Sam spent two years working in Southeast Asia at the UN and a nonprofit on migration health issues.
 She has also spent several years conducting research projects on global health issues including drug use and maternal health at the University of New South Wales.
 Sam holds an undergraduate degree in biochemistry from the University of Technology, a masters degree with honours in International Public Health and graduate certificates in Peace and Conflict Studies and Health Communications from the University of Sydney.

 Sumaya Mozumder is in her first year as a G-FINDER research assistant.
 She has background in basic science research including a research scholarship from the Australian Institute of Nuclear Science and Engineering (AINSE), and as a volunteer medical laboratory technician in Papua New Guinea.
 She has a Bachelor of Science (Honours) from the University of New South Wales, and is currently studying for a Master of Global Health at the University of Sydney.
 In addition to English, Sumaya is fluent in Bengali.